amanoxsolutions/Rubrik-Fileset-Backup/README.md

 - The Fileset should be assigned with the correct SLA Domain

 ### Important to know
-The API Token can be only valid for maximum 365 days.
+- The API Token can be only valid for maximum 365 days.
 You need to change the token every year.
+- A Fileset should be assigned to a VM.
+The Fileset should not be assigned to more than one VM.

 ### Explanation
 The following fixed variables must be included: